 The preceding methods described may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, although the Company believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

 The following table presents assets that are measured at fair value on a recurring basis as of December 31, 2022 and 2021 (in thousands):

 The following table presents a rollforward of Level 3 assets at cost adjusted for any impairment and observable price changes (in thousands):

-Accrued carried interest allocations, investments in funds, and investments in limited partnership interests in third-party private funds are valued using NAV of the respective vehicle.
+Accrued performance allocations, investments in funds, and investments in limited partnership interests in third-party private funds are valued using NAV of the respective vehicle.
 The following table presents investments carried at fair value using NAV (in thousands):

-The Company can redeem its investment in the Company-sponsored open-end fund with a 60-day notice.
+The Company can redeem its investments in the Company-sponsored open-end funds with a 60-day notice.
 The Company’s interests in its closed-end funds are not subject to redemption, with distributions to be received through liquidation of underlying investments of the funds.
 The closed-end funds generally have -to-ten year terms, which may be extended in certain circumstances.

 Fair Value Information of Financial Instruments Reported at Cost